nutdnuy/Slide_Generator/README.md

-# Slide Generator — Claude Code Skills Workspace
+# Slide Generator — Codex Skills Workspace

-A skills workspace for [Claude Code](https://claude.ai/code) focused on generating high-quality presentations, financial analysis, and visual content.
-Drop this folder into Claude Code and get 70+ specialized skills ready to use.
+A skills workspace for Codex focused on generating high-quality presentations, financial analysis, and visual content.
+Drop this folder into Codex and get 70+ specialized skills ready to use.

 ## What This Is

-This repository is a **Claude Code skills workspace** — a collection of agent instructions (skills) that Claude Code can invoke to complete complex tasks autonomously.
+This repository is a **Codex skills workspace** — a collection of agent instructions (skills) that Codex can invoke to complete complex tasks autonomously.
 Each skill in `skills/` defines a workflow for a specific type of output.

 The primary focus is **slide and visual content generation**, plus a full suite of **financial analysis skills**.

 ## Getting Started

-1. Clone this repo and open it in Claude Code
+1. Clone this repo and open it in Codex
 2. Claude will read `AGENTS.md` automatically and know which skills to use
 3. Give a task in plain language — Claude routes to the right skill: